 - (7) Run the engine at idling speed for about 3 minutes watching the engine condition.
 If the engine stops while flushing, turn the water supply off immediately and perform the procedure again from step 6.
 NOTICE: Do not supply water to the cooling water passages when the engine is not running.
 The water could flow back through the muffler into the engine, causing severe engine damage.
-[ECJ00122] - (8) Turn the water supply off. - (9) Discharge the remaining water out of the cooling water passages by alternately squeezing and releasing the throttle lever quickly for 10 to 15 seconds. - (10) Stop the engine. - (11) Remove the garden hose adapter, and then securely install the flushing hose connector cap by tightening it until it stops. - (12) Securely install the hood in its original position.
+[ECJ00122] - (8) Turn the water supply off. - (9) Discharge the remaining water out of the cooling water passages by alternately squeezing and releasing the throttle lever quickly for 10 to 15 seconds. - (10) Stop the engine. - (11) Remove the garden hose adapter, and then install the flushing hose connector cap and tighten it securely. - (12) Install the hood in its original position.